 Web scraping can help you extract different types of data.
 You can crawl real estate listings, hotel data or even product data with pricing from eCommerce websites by writing a few lines of code.
 But if you are going to crawl the web and extract data, you need to take care of a few things.
 It is important to make sure that the scraped data is in a usable format.
 Your code can extract data from multiple websites.
 The extracted data is clean and does not give erroneous results when running algorithms.
 That said, if you want to write your code or create a small web scraping project to crawl data from websites, you can do so in five simple steps.

 “A man is as good as his tools”.
 Hence you need to choose your tools for web scraping in a way that suits your needs.
 While some ready-to-use software may seem easy to use, they might not allow you to make a lot of configuration changes.
 At the same time, many tools may not have a plugin to save the data that you scraped in a database or on the cloud.
-When it comes to programming languages that are used in web scraping today, there’s Node.js, Python, Ruby and more.
+When it comes to programming languages that are used for scraping of data today, there’s Node.js, Python, Ruby and more.
 But among these, Python is the most popular one thanks to its easier learning curve, simple syntax, the availability of multiple external libraries and the language being open source.

 Before you go about scraping product information from say a thousand product pages on Amazon, you need to access the page and get the entire Html page to analyze it and decide on a strategy.
 Data in Html pages can reside within specific key-value pairs in tags or the text within tags.
 You can use libraries like BeautifulSoup to specify which exact tag you want to extract data from on every webpage and then run the code on a loop.
 This way, for every single product web page, your code will run and extract the same information- say, price details.